HomeAncient History

 maróti atlantis illustration

-One of the legendary cities of Atlantis, as imagined by Geza Maroti, 1933, via Wikimedia Commons
+One of the legendary cities of Atlantis, as imagined by Geza Maroti, 1933.
+Source: Wikimedia Commons

-The story of Atlantis, history’s most enduring and probably, most influential myth, is a fascinating tale.
-To start with, every mention of this fabled place sounds like a blend of fantasy and science fiction.
-Atlantis was an enormous island, “larger than Libya and Asia combined.”
-It was populated by a race of demigods, led by powerful kings, who could trace their origins to none other than Poseidon, the mighty god of the seas and oceans.
+The story of Atlantis is one of an ancient Utopia.
+It was an enormous island, “larger than Libya and Asia combined.”
+It was populated by a race of demigods led by powerful kings who could trace their origins to none other than Poseidon, the mighty god of the seas and oceans.
 The Atlanteans made most of that connection, creating an advanced civilization and building enormous cities during a period when the rest of the world was still in the Neolithic.
 It helped that they lived in a veritable cornucopia, enjoying abundant resources, especially metals: silver, gold, and most importantly, orichalcum, the most precious gold-red metal.

 head plato

-Head of Plato, mid-3rd century CE, via the J. Paul Getty Museum, Los Angeles
+Head of Plato, mid-3rd century CE.
+Source: J. Paul Getty Museum, Los Angeles

 The Search for Atlantis